 Criminal Defenses for Exhibition of Speed Charges

-That You Did Not Willfully Accelerate Dangerously
+You Did Not Willfully Accelerate Dangerously

 Some drivers accelerate abruptly without intending to show off or impress anyone.
 Drivers who have certain medical conditions may accelerate quickly by accident.
-Elderly drivers may be at an especially high risk of accelerating for this reason.
+Elderly drivers may be at an incredibly high risk of accelerating for this reason.

 That You Accelerated to Avoid a Threat to Your Safety